 Breathe a sigh of relief when the task is complete.

 This is the quickest step of them all, if we’ve designed your website for you.
 Why?
 Because we install the clumsily named but phenomenal plugin Optimize Database After Deleting Revisions into all our websites.
 While the name tells you exactly what it does, it’s not an easy one to keep on instant recall.

 What does it do?
 It does a thorough, deep cleansing of your site.
 Technically, it optimises your database table but first, it deletes unnecessary trashed items. spammed items, expired transients, and pingbacks and trackbacks, shedding the unnecessary “weight” of your site.
 Even if you don’t quite understand it, you have to admit, it at least sounds good.

-Because all the setting are done for you, all you need to do is go to the plugin here: SETTINGS → OPTIMIZE DATABASE, and when this page appears, click the “Go to Optimizer” button.
+Because all the settings are done for you, all you need to do is go here: TOOLS → OPTIMIZE DATABASE

 In microseconds, your website will be optimised and a report delivered to you on screen.
 Unnecessary “weight” would have been shed from your site.
 Yay!

 How often can you do this?
 As often as you fancy!
 How often should you do it?
 Before you make a backup, after you’ve updated a plugin, or if neither of these have been required, after you’ve added two or three new posts.
 It’s not a bad idea to do it every second week.
 And if you don’t post regularly, once a month is fine, too.